-Which is great for you because you have less competition.
+Since the snow industry is different from other industries, this means you’ll likely have less competition.
 But with that said, your knowledge and resources are also just as limited as theirs.

 This makes it hard when you’re inexperienced trying to start your snow removal business.

-As a result, if you’re looking to start a snow business, you’ll have to know more than they do.
+As a result, if you’re looking to start a snow business, you’ll have to know more than your competitors do.

 So suit up.